fybrik/airbyte-module/fybrik/README.md

 # Accessing a Dataset by a Fybrik Application

-We explain how to access a dataset through the Airbyte Module, by a Fybrik application.
+We explain how, using an Airbyte FybrikModule, a workload can access data stored in google-sheets, postgres, and other data stores supported by Airbyte connectors.
+To do so a FybrikApplication (i.e. the request) must be submitted indicating the desired data set(s).
 In this example, we use the `letter-frequency` dataset, a CSV file found in https://people.sc.fsu.edu/~jburkardt/data/csv/letter_frequency.csv.

 You will need a copy of the Fybrik repository (`git clone https://github.com/fybrik/fybrik.git`).
 Set the following environment variables: FYBRIK_DIR for the path of the `fybrik` directory, and AIRBYTE_MODULE_DIR for the path of the `airbyte-module` directory.